 Cunard cruises to Alaska will mostly be 10-nights, with round-trip departures from Vancouver, beginning on May 31, 2019.

 Rocky Mountaineer railroad is the only train line that covers these majestic and historic routes in British Columbia and the Pacific Northwest.
 A visitor favorite since 1990, Rocky Mountaineer has welcomed over 2 million passengers.
 A train trip onboard Rocky Mountaineer’s all-dome ﬂeet offers an up-close look at the vast and untouched wilderness of the Pacific Northwest.

 What’s offered for train tours

 Rocky Mountaineer tours are offered pre-and post-voyage and include either three or five nights’ accommodation and two full days aboard the train.
 The train travels through spectacular scenery; passing glaciers and snow-capped peaks of the Canadian Rockies, rushing rivers, through mountain passes and tunnels.
-Highlights of the train tours include the Continental Divide, Kicking Horse Canyon, Spiral Tunnels and the rushing waters of Hell’s Gate in the Fraser Canyon.
+Highlights of taking a tour by train include the Continental Divide, Kicking Horse Canyon, Spiral Tunnels and the rushing waters of Hell’s Gate in the Fraser Canyon.